shoestringlab/gadget-ui/README.md

 args.config.emitEvents : boolean, whether to trigger a custom event of type "gadget-ui-input-change", which you can listen for to capture changes in input values, optional, default = true.

 args.config.func : custom function to execute when the element changes, optional.
+Will pass the args.object object, if it exists, as an argument.

 args.config.model : model for data binding.

+args.config.activate : event used to activate the select input, optional. defaults to "mouseenter".

 gadget-ui.input expects a model with a set( name, value ) function that sets the new value.